 Some of these include legal fees, property manager fees, insurance, taxes, utility bills, maintenance and interest rate increases.
 Besides costs such as commissions, fees, and council rates, there might be unexpected costs associated with repairs to a property.

-You can find out about your tax obligations on the Inland Revenue website.
-Remember to consider other investments such as KiwiSaver alongside your property investment to reduce risk.
+You can find out about your tax obligations by visiting the Inland Revenue website.

 If property is your only investment, you’ll have little or no diversification, which increases your risk.
 You can reduce this risk by also having other types of investments, such as bonds and shares and/or investing in managed funds.
 Making regular contributions to KiwiSaver is an easy way to achieve diversification.